-Triterpenoids with more than 14,000 known compounds within the plant kingdom is one of the largest group of secondary metabolites.
+Triterpenoids with more than 14,000 known compounds within the plant kingdom is one of the largest groups of secondary metabolites.
 Isoprene substrates give rise to more than 100 different triterpene scaffolds during biosynthesis, which undergo further modifications and thus lead to the enormous structural diversity.
 Of particular interest are cyclic triterpenoids.
 For numerous plant species, these metabolites have been described to exhibit highly versatile bioactive functions.
 The potential includes antimicrobial, antioxidant, anticarcinogenic, and antiallergic effects, making them attractive for agricultural and pharmaceutical applications.

 In the framework program "National Research Strategy Bioeconomy 2030", a consortium of SMEs and research institutions has joined forces for the project "ASPIRANT" with the aim of the targeted biosynthesis of pharmaceutically relevant triterpenoids in yeasts.
 The consortium, coordinated by the Fraunhofer IME, combines expertise from the fields of chemistry, biology, process engineering and pharmacy and pursues the entire value chain in a system-oriented manner.
 The focus lies, among other things, on the production and pharmaceutical evaluation of new substances.